 24.2 Budgeting of Fees

 Institutional budgeting is covered in Section 8 of the Business Procedures Manual (BPM).
-Budgeting for mandatory and elective student fees is specifically addressed in Section 8.3 of the BPM.
-For mandatory fees (excluding the special institutional fee), an advisory committee as described in BOR Policy 184.108.40.206 should review the annual budget and make recommendations to the institution president regarding the adoption of the budget.
-It is recommended that any significant mid-year amendments or changes to the budget that are associated with activities not included in the original purpose of the fee be shared with the advisory committee.
+Budgeting for mandatory and elective student fees is specifically addressed in BPM Section 8.3.
+For mandatory fees (excluding the special institutional fee), an advisory committee as described in BOR Policy 18.104.22.168, and the previous section of this BPM, must review the annual budget and should make recommendations to the institution president regarding the adoption of the budget.
+Accordingly, the fee committee must also weigh in on mandatory fees that are being requested without change.
+It is recommended that any significant mid-year amendments or changes to the budget that are associated with activities not included in the original purpose of the fee be shared with the advisory committee as well.

 The financial information presented to the advisory committee (for both the original budget and any amendments) should include the beginning fund balance amount (less committed reserves) and projected current year revenue and disbursements.
 Any planned use of the beginning fund balance (accumulated reserve) should be clearly disclosed and documented as a part of the original budget and any budget amendments presented to the advisory committee.
 When reviewing budgets, it is not the advisory committee’s responsibility to determine the salary amount for any position, however, total salaries and the positions funded should be disclosed on the budget reports presented to the advisory committee.
 It is acceptable to present these amounts combined on one line for salary and benefits with a disclosure indicating the positions.

 The President of an institution is not bound by the advice of the fee advisory committee, including the result of a “yes” or “no” vote.
 However, the results of such conversations and votes are a very important factor in the Board’s decision of whether to approve or deny an institution’s mandatory fee request.